Migration and Predation

 |Type||Cost Per Person|

-Costs are per person, double occupancy, not including airfare (except two internal flights), singles extra.
+Costs are per person, double occupancy, not including airfare (except for one-way flight from Samburu to Nairobi), singles extra.
 See Included and Not Included sections for more details.

 |Payment||Due Date||Amount Per Person|

 Payments are due based on the schedule above.
 All reservations require a deposit to confirm reservation of your space.
 For reservations made after a due date, all past payments will be due with registration.
 By sending your initial deposit, you agree to accept our payment schedule and cancellation policy as a contract.
 If payments are still outstanding two weeks after the due date, your space may be forfeited.

 Until the Final Payment due date, deposits are refundable except for a cancellation fee of $150 per person, which can be applied toward another tour if reserved within six months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.
 No refunds are given after the Final Payment due date.